h4cktivist/h4cktivist/README.md

 Well, I'm beginner backend developer.

-I'm currenty work with such frameworks as Django and Flask.
-Build some APIs and other useless stuff just for fun.
-You can watch all of it below.
+I'm currenty work with such frameworks as Django, Flask and a little ExpressJS.
+With my projects I often use SQLite3, PostgreSQL and not so often MongoDB databases.
+Can deploy website on Heroku, also handle with Docker.

-I don't think someone needs me but anyway you can write me on my email.
+You can watch some of my projects below.
 Also you cam visit my [website](https://h4cktivist.herokuapp.com/) if you want ;)

 ![GIF with cat to attract attention](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)